Snow Leopard Ecology

 The Snow Leopard Trust conducts groundbreaking ecological research in five countries across Central Asia.
 In Mongolia, we created a Long-Term Ecological Study (LTES) that is focused on growing our knowledge of snow leopard behavior and patterns of land use.
 Through this study, we have been able to continuously monitor wild snow leopards as they hunt, interact with each other, and move around their home range.

-These cameras have photographed mothers and cubs, helping us establish educated estimates of snow leopard birth rates.
+In this study, we’ve been able to observe mothers and cubs, helping us establish educated estimates of snow leopard birth rates and dispersal patterns.
 Through this ecological research we hope to one day answers questions like:

 - Who is the dominant male in a specific area?

 - How do neighboring individuals, both male and female, interact?

 Because snow leopards are the top carnivore of their ecosystem, supporting a healthy population of prey species is vital to our conservation efforts.
 To better understand the snow leopard’s prey base, we use two important techniques.

 Just like the snow leopard, the animals they hunt are constantly on the move.
 This makes it difficult to accurately estimate the number of individual animals in a particular area.
 Our research team worked internationally to overcome this challenge, and standardized a new field technique called the Double Observer Survey.
 This method accounts for the snow leopard’s rough mountain terrain.
 With this, we created the first estimates for snow leopard prey populations.